hereblur/zenroom/readme.md

 # Zenroom App show case.

 ### Frontend
-all codes are in `/front`, except the `bower_component` which are library.
+all front end code are in `/front`. mainly using angular-js 1.6 and foundation.

 ### Backend/API

-Most of my implementation files are on these directories
+Most of my implementation files are on these directories.

+Implemented using Lumen framework.

 /zenapi/app/Http/Controllers
 /zenapi/app/Models/
 /zenapi/tests
 /zenapi/database

-the rests are mostly framworks files.
+the rests are mostly framework's files.